Cox-Automotive/alks-cli/README.md

     alks developer configure

 * ALKS Server: The full URL to your ALKS server (ex: `https://alks.company.com/rest`)
-* Network Username: Your network username
+* Network Username: Your network username.
+Note: This is not your email prefix
 * Network Password: Your network password (needed for loading list of accounts/roles)
 * Save Network Password: Whether or not to save your network password, we suggest saving your password for ease of use
 * Default Account/Role: Select the default ALKS account/role to use